MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-latest-update.md

 ### Power BI monthly update video
 The following video describes each of these updates.
-You can also watch this video from the blog post:
+You can also watch this video from the blog post.

 > [!VIDEO https://www.youtube.com/embed/RDy9B0MIbs4]